MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/-search-2x-iresultproperty-hint.md

 ## <a name="property-value"></a>Valor da propriedade

-Retorna um ponteiro para a dica.
+retorna um ponteiro para a dica.

 ## <a name="requirements"></a>Requisitos